 EMU was practicing sustainability long before “green” became trendy.
 We live in LEED-certified residence halls, draw power from the first commercial solar project in our state, and enjoy edible landscaping.
-In fall 2012 we were named the only “Bicycle Friendly University” in our region.
+In 2012 we were named the only “Bicycle Friendly University” in our region.

 Sustainable and simple living is at the core of many Mennonites’ faith, and it’s a strong part of EMU’s Christian community.
 Here are some highlights:

-- our energy-efficient buildings are some of the best performing college facilities in the country
+- Our energy-efficient buildings are some of the best performing college facilities in the country

-- we installed the largest solar installation in the state of Virginia in 2010 and continue to lead the way
+- We installed the largest solar installation in the state of Virginia in 2010 and continue to lead the way

-- beehives, orchards and other edible landscaping
+- Beehives, meadows, orchards and edible landscaping efforts are community-based

-- sustainability and creation care are woven into the curriculum many levels
+- Sustainability and creation care are woven into the curriculum many levels

-- a campus creation care council is comprised of students, faculty and staff
+- A campus creation care council is comprised of students, faculty and staff